omar-polo/mymenu/mymenu.1.md

 **-c** *color*

 > Override the completion foreground color.
+See
-See MyMenu.completion.foreground.
+> MyMenu.completion.foreground.

 **-C** *color*

 > Override the completion background color.
+See
-See MyMenu.completion.background.
+> MyMenu.completion.background.

 **-s** *color*

 > Override the highlighted completion foreground color.
+See
-See MyMenu.completion\_highlighted.foreground.
+> MyMenu.completion\_highlighted.foreground.

 **-S** *color*

 > Override the highlighted completion background color.
+See
-See MyMenu.completion\_highlighted.background.
+> MyMenu.completion\_highlighted.background.

 **-w** *window*

 > Embed into the given window id.

+**-d** *sep*

+> Show to the user only the text after the specified separator.
+If a
+> line does not contain the given separator, the whole line will be
+> showed to the user.

 # RESOURCES